VBPYCE-110 - Thermostat Vevor - Free user manual and instructions

 3. INSTALLATION AND CONNECTION

-qualified to install by themselves, otherwise the heat pump might be damaged and risky for safety.
+not qualified to install it by themselves, otherwise the heat pump might be damaged and risky for safety.

 3.1.
 Transportation

-- When storing or moving the heat pump, the heat pump should be at the upright position
+- When storing or moving the heat pump, the heat pump should be kept in the upright position.

 - When moving the heat pump, do not lift the water union since the titanium heat exchange heat pump will be damaged.

-- The inlet and outlet water unions can't bear the weight of soft pipes.
+- The inlet and outlet water unions cannot bear the weight of soft pipes.
 The heat pump must be connected with hard pipes!

-Technical line drawing of a heat exchanger or cooling unit with pipes and a mesh chamber, plus a checkmark icon (no text or symbols)- In order to guarantee the heating efficiency, the water pipe length should be ≤10m between pool and the heat pump.
+- In order to guarantee the heating efficiency, the water pipe length should be ≤10m between the pool and the heat pump.

 3.